 A.7.3.2.x.2.1 Test Purpose and Environment

-This test is to verify the requirement for PDCCH-order RACH on neighbour cell in FR1 when RACH bandwidth is within active UL BWP specified in clause 8.1 in 38.213 [3], UE transmit timing in clause 7.1 and interruption in clause for UE supporting [RACH-based early TA acquisition], [RF/BB preparation time for PDCCH-order RACH] and [Interruption due to RF retuning for PDCCH- ordered RACH].
+This test is to verify the requirement for PDCCH-order RACH on neighbour cell in FR2 when RACH bandwidth is outside any configured UL BWP specified in clause 8.1 in 38.213 [3], UE transmit timing in clause 7.1 and interruption in clause for UE supporting [RACH-based early TA acquisition], [RF/BB preparation time for PDCCH-order RACH] and [Interruption due to RF retuning for PDCCH- ordered RACH].

 A.7.3.2.x.2.2 Test Parameters

-In this test, there are two cells: NR cell 1 as PCell in FR2 on NR RF channel 1 and NR cell 2 as neighbour cell in FR2 on NR RF channel 2.
+In this test, there are two cells: NR Cell 1 as PCell in FR2 on NR RF channel 1 and NR Cell 2 as neighbour cell in FR2 on NR RF channel 2.
 Test configurations are given in table A.7.3.2.x.2.2-1.
 Both PDCCH order RACH delay, transmit timing requirement and the interruption requirements are tested by using the parameters in table A.7.3.2.x.2.2-2, and A.7.3.2.x.2.2-3.

 The test consists of two successive time periods, with time durations of T1 and T2 respectively.